WELCOME TO THE GLASS LAB!

 The combinations of marks that make up the histone code have been difficult to decipher, and how multiple modifications modulate protein recognition is not well understood.
 We aim to determine how physiologically abundant combinations of histone modifications regulate chromatin reader activity to influence disease progression.
 To address our research questions, we use a diversity of approaches in molecular biology, genomics, biochemistry, biophysics, and proteomics.

-The Glass lab is located in the Department of Pharmacology in the Larner College of Medicine at the University of Vermont.
-Dr. Glass is a full member of the UVM Cancer Center and is also a faculty member in the Department of Biochemistry.
+The Glass lab is located in the Firestone Medical Research Building in the Larner College of Medicine at the University of Vermont.
+Dr. Glass is a faculty member in the Departments of Biochemistry and Pharmacology.
+Dr. Glass is also a member of the UVM Cancer Center, the Cardiovascular Research Institute, and the Vermont Center for Immunobiology and Infectious Disease.
 Follow the Glass lab on Twitter and Facebook!

 For those interested in joining our lab, please note that scholarships are available for Ph.D. students.

 Karen C. Glass, Associate Professor

 Bohan Liang, M.S. in Pharmacology student

 Ajit Singh, Postdoctoral Fellow